shinken-solutions/shinken/doc/source/13_how_to_monitor/monitoring_a_router_or_switch.rst

 -------------

-These instructions assume that you have installed Shinken according to the :ref:`Installation tutorial <shinken 10min start >`.
+These instructions assume that you have installed Shinken according to the :ref:`Installation tutorial <shinken_installation>`.
 The sample configuration entries below reference objects that are defined in the sample config files ("commands.cfg", "templates.cfg", etc.) that are installed if you followed the quickstart.